 Above all else, they believe in making Pop music that feels to it’s core.
-For them music is a way of releasing their struggles, hopes and experiences out into the world.
+For them music is a way of releasing their hopes, struggles and experiences out into the world.
 All the music they create has been devotedly crafted quite literally ‘in-house’ in their home where they all live together, writing, producing and recording all the music themselves.

 Simply, they are three best friends, making music everyday.